 Now that I don’t really have time restrictions, I can crock any day of the week.
 Woot woot.

 Chili is one food that no one ever gets tired of.
 At least not in our house.
-I hadn’t made a white chili in forever, so when I saw this recipe from Host the Toast, I had to try it!
+I hadn’t made a white chili in forever, so we were due for one!

 - 6 boneless, skinless chicken thighs

 - 2 tsp chili powder

 - 1 tsp ground oregano

 - 2 (4.5 oz) cans diced green chiles